cgranell/rr-template/data/README.md

 # data

-It contais all input data (and metadata) used in the analysis
+It contains all input data (and metadata) used in the analysis